babykarte/babykarte.github.io/privacypolicy.md

 ## Other Definitions

+### Cookies
+Cookies are small text files which are saved on your device by your browser by websites order.
+Read in the user manual of your browser for how you can control this behaviour.

 ### Cache server
 A cache server saves files, which are often requested by browsers.
 This reduces load time.
 Website developers use cache servers as a storage for files which are often required for web programming and therefore also for users.